 Thank you for taking the time to learn more about the Evangelical Presbyterian (EP) Church of Newark, DE.
 We hope that you will worship with us or make a connection with one of the many places we have for fellowship.
 My desire is that you find EP to be true to its reputation.
 If you don’t please let us know.
 We seek to be a congregation characterized by warm people, joyful worship, historic roots, and a vibrant heart for missions.

 Warm--Our congregation is known to be friendly and welcoming.
 We know that all people are created in God’s image.
 We all need to be forgiven, restored and healed.
 Jesus Christ is our common hope and our common bond.
 We are comprised of folks from every generation and many different backgrounds: young and old, American and international, college students and young adults, married and divorced.
 You are welcome among us.
 Click through to connect with ministries for men, women, youth, children or seniors.
 We have officers and staff dedicated in each of these areas to facilitate fellowship.
-You can also connect with us through our 1st and 3rd Friday events.

-Joyful—Worship is important to us at EPC.
+Joyful—Worship is important to us at EP Church.
 Our worship is unique in the region.
 We have many talented musicians and use a wide variety of instruments to accompany our worship music.
 Our preaching is Biblical and Christ centered, a combination that allows us to minister to long time Christ followers, new Christians and people with questions.
 We find that people often find their place among us in times of searching or loss, or in times when they are desiring something more for their spiritual lives than they have found elsewhere.
 These folks find our worship to be rich and substantive.
 We sing traditional hymns, contemporary worship songs, and Psalms.
 We follow Biblical pattern of worship that is reflected in key passages of Scripture like the Lord’s Prayer and the call of Isaiah in the Old Testament (Isa.
 6).